 The Whitehurst and Beasley Tracts are not open for the September youth deer hunt day.

-The Whitehurst and Beasley tracts of the Princess Anne Wildlife Management Area will be open for archery deer hunting October 1-31, (excluding Sundays).
+The Whitehurst and Beasley tracts of the Princess Anne Wildlife Management Area will be open for archery deer hunting from the early archery season opening day (please consult hunting regulations) – October 31 (excluding Sundays).
 These two tracts, which are primarily marsh and wooded wetlands, combined are approximately 700 acres and are located in the City of Virginia Beach just east of Creeds.
 No lottery approval or daily reservations are required.

 Hunters may scout the area prior to the season on Sundays and portable tree stands are welcome.
 Participants will be required to wear blaze orange.
 For more information contact the Regional Office at (804) 829.6580.